Mikkel Andersen (footballer)

-Mikkel Andersen (born 17 December 1988) is a Danish professional footballer who plays as a goalkeeper for Viborg FF in the Danish Superliga.
+Mikkel Andersen (born 17 December 1988) is a Danish professional footballer who plays as a goalkeeper.

 He has appeared in 17 European matches, amongst others against Rubin Kazan, Napoli, Club Brugge, Legia Warsaw, Manchester United, Slovan Bratislava and FC Krasnodar.

 Club career

 Denmark

 Andersen began his career with Danish club AB and became the youngest goalkeeper to play in Danish senior football.
 He joined Reading on a two-and-a-half-year contract on 26 January 2007, having played seven times for AB.

 Reading

 Andersen signed a loan deal with Torquay United on 26 February 2008, making his debut the same day in a 1–1 draw at home to Altrincham.

 He returned to Reading having played three times for Torquay during his one-month on loan and looked set to remain with Reading for the remainder of the season.
 However, he joined Rushden & Diamonds on a seven-day emergency loan on 15 April 2008, making his Rushden debut in a 2–1 win at home to Torquay.
 He also played in the defeats against Exeter City and Oxford United before returning to Reading.

 In December 2008, he was again signed on an emergency loan, this time for Brentford, whose first-choice keeper Ben Hamer, also borrowed from Reading, was suspended.
 He was named MOTM and Team of the week for his performance in this one game.

 On 6 March 2009, it was revealed that Andersen had joined League One side Brighton & Hove Albion on loan for one month.

-On 20 September 2014, he made his full debut for the club in a 1-0 defeat away to Sheffield Wednesday.
+On 20 September 2014, he made his full debut for the club in a 1–0 defeat away to Sheffield Wednesday.